CQP Logo

 Single Operator - QRP SO-QRP 5 watts or less one one 24

 Note: Off-times must be a minimum of 15 minutes.
-It is prohibited to use spotting nets (operator arrangements involving any assistance through RBN, DX packet cluster, county spotting networks, CW Skimmer or self-spotting).
+It is prohibited to use spotting nets (operator arrangements involving any assistance through RBN, DX packet cluster, county spotting networks, CW Skimmer, self-spotting, or live streaming).
 SO2R operation is perfectly acceptable.

 Single-Operator-Assisted